 Do aches and pains have you out of joint?
 Eating certain foods can help decrease arthritis symptoms.
 Do you know that there are certain foods good for arthritis and gout?
 Concerns culminating in the withdrawal of several selective Cox-2 inhibitors, like Vioxx, have many arthritis sufferers turning to the supplement aisle in search of relief.
 It is also key to understand what foods to avoid when you are an arthritis sufferer.
+I often get asked is pineapple good for arthritis sufferers too.
 So let’s discuss an arthritis diet.

 So could diet and exercise provide more reliable solutions?
 As I am getting older, I notice running has been taking its toll on my knees.
 I am beginning to observe the early signs of arthritis in my knees and hips.
 Here’s a roundup of recent research into those foods that help support healthy joints: